charliejllewellyn/aws-security-workshop/prevention/README.md

 ## Identity and Access Management (IAM)
 AWS Identity and Access Management (IAM) is a service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.

-In this section we will implement the recommendations in the [CIS Whitepaper](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf) to secure access to AWS.
+In this section we will implement a number of the recommendations in the [CIS Whitepaper](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf) to secure access to AWS.
+For a complete list please consult the whitepaper directly.

 ### Creating users